MaazAzam/Eco-Bin/README.md

 # Eco-Bin
 An automated garbage sorter using Google Cloud Vision API integrated with Python and Arduino IDE.
+An ultrasonic sensor is used to send a signal to the Google Vision API that enables the camera to take a picture and process the image to determine what type of garbage is inserted.
+From here, the Arduino micro-controller is used to gurn the motor either clockwise or counter-clockwise to place the trash in the appropriate bin.